UNINETTSigma2/documentation/code_development/guides/containers/additional-information/apptainer-info.md

 ```console
 $ apptainer exec --bind /cluster/projects/nnxxxxk hello-world.sif head -n2 /cluster/projects/nnxxxxk/containers/data/input.txt
 ```
- This way, keeps the file path indentical both inside and outside the container and you will be able to print those numbers.
+ This way, keeps the file path identical both inside and outside the container and you will be able to print those numbers.

  ## Example of Apptainer run and Apptainer exec command